 Some observers say that under the GOP tax plan, high earners also could rely on pass-throughs to save tons in income taxes, by reclassifying what they make.

 “There would certainly be further incentive to try to diminish you what you pay,” says tax attorney Timothy Jessell with the Greenberg Traurig law firm.

 A tantalizing tax difference

-The Trump tax plan calls for three individual income tax brackets: 12 percent, 25 percent and 35 percent.
+The tax plan calls for four individual income tax brackets: 12 percent, 25 percent, 35 percent, and 39.6 percent.

-It’s the 10-percentage point gap between the 35 percent top income tax rate and the 25 percent top rate for S corporations that could make pass-throughs very attractive.
+It’s the 15.6 percentage-point gap between the top income tax rate and the 25 percent top rate for S corporations that could make pass-throughs very attractive.